hmunfru/fiware-sdc/doc/installation-guide.rst

 	export M2=$M2_HOME/bin
 	PATH=$M2:$PATH

-In order to check that your maven installation is OK, you shluld exit your current session with "exit" command, enter again and type
+In order to check that your maven installation is OK, you should exit your current session with "exit" command, enter again and type

 .. code::